MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 $ cat >> filename.java or filename.sh .

-To number line in output
+To number line in the output

 $ cat -n filename.txt